Choosing the right bricklayer

 Bricklaying is one of the most fundamental trades there is, literally the building block that forms the basis of many other jobs.

 With such an important element of building work as this, it’s vital that you find the right bricklayer to carry out your job.
-We spoke to some of the experienced tradesmen recommended on MyBuilder to find out the key things you should know in order to make the right choice:
+We spoke to some of the experienced tradespeople recommended on MyBuilder to find out the key things you should know in order to make the right choice:

 - Look out for experience as much as accreditations

 - Make sure you are comfortable with the bricklayer